spark721/tictactoe-python3-terminal/README.md

 # Tic Tac Toe

 ## Overview
-This is a simple terminal/command prompt game of tic tac toe.
+This is a text-based tic tac toe game for terminal or command prompt

 My very first project in Python!

-## Codebase
+## Tools used
 - python 3.7.4

 ## Instruction